SpaghetMeNot/uvfactory/docs/create_uvs.md

 ## Settings

 Most of the settings for UV generators are identical across generation methods.
-Specific settings are called out in the relevant sections.
+Specific settings are identified in the relevant sections.

 - **Tile Size.** Scales the UVs.
 For tiling textures this should match the expected size of the texture.
 - **UV Map.** Which UV map to write to.
 This is a string parameter currently, be sure the name matches the map you wish to write to.